anbox-cloud/discourse-docs/exp/capacity-planning.md

     - Will the application use hardware- or software-based video encoding?
     - If the application uses hardware-based encoding, how much GPU capacity is needed?
 * [CPU and memory](#overovercommitting):
-    - Does every container need dedicated access to the CPU and memory, or can the capacity be shared between several containers?
+    - Does every instance need dedicated access to the CPU and memory, or can the capacity be shared between several instances?
 * [Application](#application-requirements):
     - What type of application are you running?
     - What frame rate and what resolution does your application need?
-    - How many containers will be running simultaneously?
+    - How many instances will be running simultaneously?
     - What would be the impact of not being able to serve all users?

 <a name="application-resources"></a>